 - Investor’s income: The income of the investor is very important as it determines whether the investor can invest through a lump sum or SIP route.
 A regular income person can opt for SIP.

 - Age of the investor: The age of the investor is very important while investing.
 Young people with no family commitments may be willing to take more risk and can invest for longer horizons than older ones.

 - Investor’s expectations and goals: Investors goals and expectations determine the tenure of the investments.
 If an investor is saving up for retirement, then equity funds are more preferable as it’s a long term goal.
 However, for a short term goal like a vacation in the next year, debt funds are suitable.

 - Their understanding of risk: Will investors panic for small stock market movements?
 Will they be patient enough to let the investment grow through the stock market ups and downs?
 These are few questions that define how investors perceive risk.
 A financial advisor might give out a risk profiling questionnaire to understand their risk tolerance of an investor.
-Based on the risk-taking capacity, financial advisors can suggest mutual funds for beginners.
+Based on the risk-taking capacity, financial advisors can suggest for beginners.